get-smooth/crypto-lib/doc/eips/rip-b4.md

 ### Implementation

 The node is free to implement the elliptic computations as it see fit (choice of inner elliptic point reprensentation, ladder, etc).
-For perfomances reasons, it is recommended to use the so called Strauss-Shamir's trick (with a 4 dimensional version for ecmulmuladd_b4).
+For perfomances reasons, it is recommended to use Montgomery multiplication in combination with the so called Strauss-Shamir's trick (with a 4 dimensional version for ecmulmuladd_b4).
 Use of windowing and NAF can speed-up implementation further.

 ### Precompiled Contract Gas Usage